Inclusion and Accessibility

 Expression Strategies for Assessment

-• Portfolio Options: Allow students to showcase learning through collections of their best work
+• Portfolio Options: Let students present evidence of learning through collections of their best work

 • Performance-Based Assessment: Let students demonstrate knowledge through presentations, demonstrations, or performances